learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

 ## Card Holders

-We can see that if people have major derogatory reports greater than 5, it is hard to be accepted by credit card service.
-Thus, derogatory report is the marjor indicator to apply credit card successfully.
+<div style="text-align: justify"> We can see that if people have major derogatory reports greater than 5, it is hard to be accepted by credit card service.
+Thus, derogatory report is the marjor indicator to apply credit card successfully. </div>

 ```python
 pd.crosstab(data['DEFAULT'],data['MAJORDRG'])